GuillaumeBld/WTI_Agent_Trading_Bot/IMPROVEMENTS.md

-# WTI Agent Trading Bot Improvements
+# BTC Trading Bot Improvements

-This document outlines the improvements made to the WTI Agent Trading Bot to enhance its robustness, portability, and deployability.
+This document outlines the improvements made to the BTC Trading Bot to enhance its robustness, portability, and deployability.

 ## 1. Fixed Hardcoded File Paths